parker714/yii2-s/README.md

     ]
 ...

-# About yii2 restful app conf，sw exception and response are different from php-fpm and need to be rewritten
+# About yii2 restful app conf，sw exception、request、response are different from php-fpm and need to be rewritten
 ...
 'components' => [
     'errorHandler' => [